Saint Alexander Nevsky Cathedral, Sofia

-St. Alexander Nevsky Cathedral (Храм-паметник "Свети Александър Невски") is a Bulgarian Orthodox cathedral in Sofia, the capital of Bulgaria.
+The St. Alexander Nevsky Cathedral (Храм-паметник "Свети Александър Невски") is a Bulgarian Orthodox cathedral in Sofia, the capital of Bulgaria.
 Built in the Neo-Byzantine style, it serves as the cathedral church of the Patriarch of Bulgaria and it is one of the largest Christian church buildings by volume in the world.
 It is one of Sofia's symbols and primary tourist attractions.
 St. Alexander Nevsky Cathedral in Sofia occupies an area of 3170 m2 and can hold 5,000 worshipers.
 It is among the ten largest Eastern Orthodox church buildings.
-It is the largest cathedral in the Balkans.
 It is believed that up until the year 2000 it was the largest finished Orthodox cathedral.

 History, architecture and construction

-Alexander Nevsky Cathedral and National Gallery for Foreign Art behind.
+Alexander Nevsky Cathedral and the National Gallery for Foreign Art behind.

 The construction of the St. Alexander Nevsky Cathedral started in 1882 (having been planned since 19 February 1879), when the foundation stone was laid, but most of it was built between 1904 and 1912.
 Saint Alexander Nevsky was a Russian prince.
 The cathedral was created in honour to the Russian soldiers who died during the Russo-Turkish War of 1877–1878, as a result of which Bulgaria was liberated from Ottoman rule.

 The cathedral was designed by Alexander Pomerantsev, aided by Alexander Smirnov and Alexander Yakovlev, as the initial 1884–1885 project of Ivan Bogomolov was radically changed by Pomerantsev.
 The final design was finished in 1898, and the construction and decoration were done by a team of Bulgarian, Russian, Austro-Hungarian and other European artists, architects and workers, including the aforementioned architects, as well as Petko Momchilov, Yordan Milanov, Haralampi Tachev, Ivan Mrkvička, Vasily Bolotnov, Nikolay Bruni, Alexander Kiselyov, Anton Mitov and many others.